getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

 });
 ```

-#### Manual Instrumentation
+### Manual Instrumentation

 To manually instrument certain regions of your code, you can create a transaction to capture them.
-This is valid for both JavaScript Browser and Node and works independent of the `Tracing` integration.
+This is valid for both JavaScript Browser and Node and works independently of the `Tracing` integration.

 ```javascript
 const transaction = Sentry.startTransaction({name: 'test-transaction'});